Don't know where you are? Phone 111 – Whale Oil Beef Hooked | Whaleoil Media

 I offered to give a GPS reference.
 No dice.
 Their response form needed an address otherwise they could not log the report about a gas leak.
 It did my head in.

-I do believe their should be a standardised way to describe your location.
+I do believe there should be a standardised way to describe your location.
 SAR have only recently started to use GPS.
 Not too many years ago they were still working off grid references on LINZ maps.
 I’ve not checked recently, but not too long ago they were still maintaining both systems side by side.

 In the end, 111 having access to the location the call is being made from is just common sense.
 Only privacy purists could see anything wrong with that.